shawm11/oz-auth-php/docs/usage-examples/implicit-workflow-client.md

 ------------------

-In the Implicit workflow, the user credentials (e.g. username and password) must be provided when attempting to obtain a user ticket.
+In the Implicit workflow, the user credentials (e.g. username and password) must be provided _in plain text_ when attempting to obtain a user ticket.
 If the application Hawk credentials are _not_ set in the Oz connection settings, the `requestUserTicket()` function assumes the Implicit workflow is being used.

 ```php
 <?php